Skip Ribbon Commands

 Purpose

-The purpose of the NIH Child Care Subsidy Program is to make childcare more affordable for lower-income NIH federal employees through the use of agency appropriated funds.
+The purpose of the NIH Child Care Subsidy Program is to provide financial assistance to ease the burde of childcare expenses for eligible NIH full-time federal employees through the use of agency appropriated funds in accordance with Public Law 107-67, Sec.
+630.

-The NIH Child Care Subsidy Program is able to immediately serve eligible NIH GS and Title 42 federal employees with dependent children living in your home under the age of 13, or children who are disabled and under age 18.
+The NIH Child Care Subsidy Program is able to serve eligible NIH Title 5 and Title 42 full-time federal employees with dependent children under the age of 13 (or, if disabled, under the age of 18) living in their home who are enrolled in family home or center-based child care (or before- and after-care).
+Childcare providers must be licensed and/or regulated by state or local authorities.

 Click on the buttons below to learn about the NIH Child Care Subsidy Program.